North Reading Police Department

 The following 2 sites allow you to search by city, state and region for treatment programs.

-Substance Abuse Treatment Locator http://findtreatment.samhsa.gov/ or call SAMHSA’s 24-
+Substance Abuse Treatment Locator https://findtreatment.samhsa.gov/ or call SAMHSA’s 24-

 Hour Toll-Free Treatment Referral Helpline at 1-800-662-HELP (1-800-662-4357).

-Mental Health Services Locator http://store.samhsa.gov/mhlocator
+Mental Health Services Locator https://store.samhsa.gov/mhlocator

 Outpatient Counseling (local area) Riverside Outpatient Center, Wakefield 781-246-2010